vuminhtue/Clemson_Research_Computing_QA/_episodes/Parallel with JobArray.md

+---
+title: "How to run parallel with job array"
+teaching: 5 min
+exercises: 0
+questions: "How to run parallel with job array in Palmetto"
+objectives:

+keypoints:
+- "parallel, job array"
+---

 ## Here is a sample of running job array in batch script:

 The following example create 8 different directories then go into each directory, creating a new txt file: